User Guide

 * 2 - partial counters

-* 3 - acquisition time
+* 3 - transfer time

-* 4 - prefilter time
+* 4 - resamling time

-* 5 - resamling time
+* 5 - filter time

 * 6 - total processing time